Arcaneless/ablmccapiol/README.md

 # ablmccapiol
 ABLMCC API Online
-This API is online for scraping ABLMCC website information.
-It will return the json form of the information
+This API is online for scraping ABLMCC website information.\n It will return the json form of the information.\n
-The functions are the following:
+The functions are the following:\n

 ## Website
 ```